Virtual Private Cloud-VPC – All You Need To Know in 2025

 Running Sensitive Workloads with Strict Security Requirements

-Industries like banking, healthcare, and government need high-security environments to process confidential information.
+Industries such as banking, healthcare, and government require high-security environments to process confidential information.

 A VPC allows businesses to run sensitive workloads in an isolated and protected cloud environment.

-Features like Network Access Control Lists (ACLs) and Security Groups help ensure that only authorized users can access critical data and applications.
+Features like Network Access Control Lists (ACLs) and Security Groups help ensure that only authorised users can access critical data and applications.

 Hybrid Cloud Setups (Integrating On-Premises Data Centers with the Cloud)